PaddlePaddle/Paddle/doc/cluster/opensource/cluster_train.md

 # Distributed Training

 In this article, we explain how to run distributed Paddle training jobs on clusters.
-We will create the distributed version of the single-process training example, [recommendation example](https://github.com/baidu/Paddle/tree/develop/demo/recommendation).
+We will create the distributed version of the single-process training example, [recommendation](https://github.com/baidu/Paddle/tree/develop/demo/recommendation).

-All scripts used in this article are in directory [`paddle/scripts/cluster_train`](https://github.com/baidu/Paddle/tree/develop/paddle/scripts/cluster_train).
-They launch distributed Paddle training jobs via SSH.
-They also work as a reference solution for users running cluster management systems like MPI and Kubernetes.
+[Scripts](https://github.com/baidu/Paddle/tree/develop/paddle/scripts/cluster_train) used in this article launch distributed jobs via SSH.
+They also work as a reference for users running more sophisticated cluster management systems like MPI and Kubernetes.

 ## Prerequisite